pantherale0/ha-familysafety/README.md

 1. Application names must be exactly as seen in the extra state attributes for the used screen time sensor, for example:
    - For "LEGO® CITY UNDERCOVER: 0"
    - Use "LEGO® CITY UNDERCOVER" (without quotes)

+### Pending Requests

+As of 2024.12.0b0, support for pending requests has been added.
+Each time pending requests are retrieved (so everytime a request is approved/denied or on each update interval) this GUID of the specific request will change, therefore if used in automations, you should retrieve the GUID for use in the service calls by filtering the `requests` attribute found under the `Pending Requests` sensor.

+If you would like to try, enable experimental features in the options flow (after initial configuration).
+This is found in the `Configure collected accounts` menu.

 ## Installation